27 Different Types of Flies in Wisconsin

 Despite the Green and Black Soldier (Pselliopus hieroglyphics) types of flies in Wisconsin having an amazing resemblance to a bee, its short antennae, spherical eyes, and absence of a stinger help distinguish it from bees.

-It’s unusual to see a black body with green stripes, so it’ll probably draw attention when one does appear.
+Seeing a black body with green stripes is unusual, so it’ll probably draw attention when one does appear.

 Moist, wet, or damp environments are home to soldier flies.
 Accordingly, habitats can be as natural as an old forest with decaying leaf litter or as purely man-made as a waste-water treatment facility.

-The soldier fly larvae is an extraordinary consumer of rotting and decomposing organic substances.
+The soldier fly larvae are an extraordinary consumer of rotting and decomposing organic substances.

 This diet includes algae, decomposing leaves and logs, rotting fruit, and animal excrement.